otgaard/Tjoens/README.md

 [Tjoens](https://otgaard.github.io/Tjoens/)

 A demo and experiment in interactive visualisation combining Typescript, WebGL, Web Audio, and React/Material.ui.
+The build is packaged in webpack and deployed to github.io.

 Goals: